-When this bit is set the msCAN12 performs an internal loop back which can be used for self test operation: the bit stream output of the transmitter is fed back to the receiver.
+When this bit is set the msCAN12 performs an internal loop back which can be used for self test operation: the bit stream output of the transmitter is fed back to the receiver internally.
 The RxCAN input pin is ignored and the TxCAN output goes to the recessive state (1).
-Note that in this state the msCAN12 ignores the bit sent during the ACK slot of the CAN frame Acknowledge field to insure proper reception of its own message and will treat messages being received while in transmission as received messages from remote nodes.
+The msCAN12 behaves as it does normally when transmitting and treats its own transmitted message as a message received from a remote node.
+In this state the msCAN12 ignores the bit sent during the ACK slot of the CAN frame acknowledge field to insure proper reception of its own message.
+Both transmit and receive interrupts are generated.

-0 = Normal operation

-1 = Activate loop back self test mode
+- 0 = Normal operation - 1 = Activate loop back self test mode